sstav0/Labyrinthe/README.md

 It then selects the node with the lowest score to continue the search.
 This process continues until the target is reached or all possible paths have been explored.

+### Start Server

+To run the algorithm, you'll have to run the server first.
+Here's the server's [repository](https://github.com/qlurkin/PI2CChampionshipRunner.git) where everything is explained.
+Here are the [instructions](https://github.com/qlurkin/PI2CChampionshipRunner/tree/main/games/labyrinthe) to start the ***Labyrinthe*** game.

 ### Start algorithm

 To start the algorithm, make sure the path is in the `.\Labyrinthe` directory and run the batch file as follows :